dswang2011/Restful-demo/README.txt

 # Overview
 This is a small server and client demo.
 Server is written in app.py and Client is written in client.py.
 In addition to that, summary.py is used to get summarization of a text.
+This is a demo where you can wrap your own model functions in the summary.py file to provide restful services.

 # Lib Requirements
 pip install flask